foundntAlice/Intro/README.md

 # Intro
+Hi!
+I'm Danh Nguyen!
-it is a part of Opensource Software course assignment!
+This is a part of Opensource Software course assignment!